ORDERING YOUR CUSTOMISED GUITAR

 The first is comfort as it provides a larger area on which your arm rests.

-The second reason is that it prevents the arm from touching the soundboard and on a small scale damping the sound.
+The second reason is that it prevents the arm from touching the soundboard and damping vibration.

 7 String guitar